QasimWani/LeetHub/README.md

-npm run format        Auto-format JavaScript, HTML/CSS npm run format-test   Test all code is formatted properly npm run lint          Lint JavaScript npm run lint-test     Test all code is linted proprely
+npm run format        Auto-format JavaScript, HTML/CSS npm run format-test   Test all code is formatted properly npm run lint          Lint JavaScript npm run lint-test     Test all code is linted properly
 ```

 #### And that should be it!
 Get Hacking...